The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/ad-cs/certificate-templates.md

 {% hint style="warning" %}
 * the attacker has compromised a **victim** account and is able to request certificates with this account, and wants to compromise a **target** account
-* the certificate template allows the **victim** to enrol
+* the certificate template allows the **victim** to enroll
 * the **victim** matches all the prerequisites for issuing the certificate
-* the certificate template permits authentication
+* the certificate template allows for authentication
 * if the template has the value `CT_FLAG_SUBJECT_ALT_REQUIRE_UPN` or `CT_FLAG_SUBJECT_ALT_REQUIRE_SPN` in the `msPKI-Certificate-Name-Flag` attribute, then:
   * The `UseSubjectAltName` registry key on the DC must be set to `0`
   * authentication can only be performed via PKINIT (Kerberos)